Col. Michelle Donahue becomes 56th Quartermaster General

 |0

-This work, Col. Michelle Donahue becomes 56th Quartermaster General [Image 3 of 3], by Terrance Bell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Col. Michelle Donahue becomes 56th Quartermaster General, by Terrance Bell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT